 Here’s some of our favourites to do in Spring:

 Gardening has more to offer kids than most activities.
 It is the perfect way of showing your kids first hand where food comes from.
 You can take them through the entire process of tilling the soil, planting seeds, waiting on them grow, maintaining them through weeding and watering, and the final harvesting.
+If they show signs of perspicacity, then you might as well also introduce to them garden furniture, like a teak lutyens bench.
 The key is to make it look less like work to keep them engaged optimally.
 Let them wade in the dirt and mess their clothes.
 You also can have them chase butterflies for a little distraction.

 2. Bounce Bounce Bounce